achliopa/emaily_app/readme.md

 * push to heroku -> heroku installs server deps -> heroku runs heroku-postbuid ->we tell heroku to install client deps -> we tell heroku to runnpm run build
 * see heroku node.js support -> see customizing the build process
 * we add    "heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix client && npm run build --prefix client" in scripts in server package.json

+# Section 10 - Surveys with Mongoose

+## Lecture 114 - Server Routes

+* get api/surveys "return list of surveys created by user"
+* post api/surveys/webhooks "record feedback from a user"
+* post api/surveys "create a new survey"
+** title subject, body, recipients

+## Lecture 114 - Survey Model

+* we need a link between user model class and survey model class (1:n relation)
+* we add a new survey schem in models folder
+* we import it into index.js
+* first draft of schema model has deficiencies (we set recipients a list of strings    recipients: [String])
+* survey model has no provision for feedback
+* we need to prevent duplicate votes
+* add yes count , no count
+* refactor reciptients to a list of ogjects with email string and voted flag
+* subdocument collections has meaning where the subdocument has no meaning on its own without the owner
+* user has references to the surveys he created. is not a subdocument collection as surveys have meaning on their own
+* reference is more efficient
+* collection document in mongodb has size limit of 4mb
+* so a survey can have ~ 2000recipients
+w* we create Recipient Schema and import it in Surveys where we setit as type for recipeints list
+* add a user - survey reference relationship adding this to Survey schema
+_user: { type: Schema.Types.ObjectId, ref: 'User' }

+## Lecture 120 - Survey Creation Route handler

+* add surveyRoutes.js file in server toutes folder and import it in apps index.js file
+* add post route app.post('/api/surveys'
+* add requireLogin middleware function in route
+* check if user has credit. we do it with middleware lige requireLogin even though we use it in only one route. for scalability and flexibility
+* we use body parsing to extract survey properties from req object with ES6 object destructuring.
+* before saving values to db using mongoose we import the Survey model using mongoose model method and not by  importing the file from models folder.
+THis is done to facilitae testing !?!?!

+## Lecture 123 - Create Recipients SubDoc Collections

+* recipients: comma separated string from req body parsing => string split(',') => array of strings => string map() => array of objects with email => add it to survey model instance. => save it to db

+## Lecture 125 - Create mailer

+* create survey instance (done)
+* create email template (tbd - htmp blob)
+* add these to mailer (tbd - email generation helper)
+* send mailer and email list to mail provider
+* we want one send email request to email provider per survey not one rquest per recipient
+* challenge is to distinguish recepient when they send feedback to survey
+* we cannot put identifying token to email as all get same email
+* we use send mail service provider cpabilites to solve this.
+* we use sendgrid.com mail provider. when they see a link in the mail body they direct it to their server , collect metrics and then back to the actual destination (our backend). we use these metrics (who clicked). send grid sends a message to our backend telling us who clicked (via token??).we call this webhook.

+## Lecture 127 - Sengrid Setup

+* we signup for the free plan
+* in the dashboard we go to settings -> api keys
+* we create full acess key
+* we add the key in congig files (dev and prod) and to heroku env variables
+* we install npm library sendgrid to server side

+## Lecture 128 - Mailer Setup

+* Mailer will be an ES6 Class
+* we populae properties from survey object, parse the class instanse object ot json and send it to sendgrid.
+* we create Mailer.js file in services folder in server side
+* we import sendgrid and ints child class mail which ew extend in Mailer.

+## Lecture 129 - Mailer in use

+* we assume Mailer is complete and we export it
+* we import Mailer in surveyRoutes
+* we create a mailer instance in post('/api/surveys after survey creation
+* we pass as argument survey , we need the template as well which does not e xist yet
+* we create a new folder in the service folder named emailTemplates
+* we add a surveyTemplate.js file in the folder and we export an anonymous function which represents the template. this functions takes as argument the survey to populate its fields with survey body
+* we import the surveytemplate in surveyroute in mailer instantiation passing survey as an argument.

+## Lecture 130 - Mailer Constructor

+* typical ES2015 contstructor
+* a lot of sendgrid specific code  (param settings)
+* we use destructuring in constructor params to keep it general
+* we use sendgrid helper functions and we define one of our own to pass recipient emails

+## Lecture 131 - Boilerplate for sending emails

+* we implement addClickTracking helper function in Mailer copying code from sendgrid docs so that we can track users to avoid duplicate votes
+* we implement addRecipients helper function in Mailer to use sendgrid helper utilities to add recipients to the mailer object
+* we send our api key to sendgrid to use the service using sgApi
+* we add a send function so that we can send mailer object to sendgrid, again we take APi methods to do this
+* we invoce the method mailer.send() in surveyRoutes post route

+## Lecture 134 - Testing email sending

+* i  can test post api/surves route in postman but its difficult to authenticate and add credit in postman.
+* we will test in the app by a direct call o the route through axios library
+* we add the axios import and set to window in client side route source file index.js import axios from 'axios';
+window.axios = axios;
+* now we go to the app homepage we launch dev tools and in console we can test by invoking axios methods
+* after testing we remove axios from index.js
+* we add html code to format our surveytemplate

+## Lecture 136 - Polish the route handler

+* mailer.send() is asynchronous so we put await in its call. also the parent function (post route) we make it async as well to use async/await pattern
+* we save the survey
+* we deduct a credit from user
+* we save th user
+* we return udated user to frontend
+* we have a lot of awaits so we add error handling (try catch)

+## Lecture 137 - verify sendgrid click tracking

+* sendgrid nows who clicked. we can verify it inthe dashboard
+* we need to pass absolute domain in the mail body for click link, as email is external to our app. we pass domain path as a env key in config
+* we add a route in surveys to redirect users after clicking the links in our email. just plain text